openweb-nl/bloomreach-experience-manager-helm-chart/README.md

 ./scripts/create-volume-folder.sh <envName> <user> <server1IpAddress> <server2IpAddress> <server2IpAddress>
 ```
  in the above command "envName" is the name of the environment folder (e.g. "test" or "prod").
  "user" is the name of the user that you use to ssh to a worker machine.
-The rest of arguments are just a list of ip addresses
+The rest of the arguments are just a list of ip addresses
  of the worker machines (or their hostname).

 ## Setup